pascallaliberte/sharpen.page/index.md

 </div>

 **You did your best to explain what the software does**, why it would be beneficial.
 Target market, target problem.
 You've removed everything that wasn't helping, keep things simple and clean.
 But what's missing?

+## _Maybe it's that_ <mark>Your customer interviews</mark> are hit and miss…
+{: .maybe-heading }

+You've conducted some customer interviews, and you got some good points, but you just don't feel like you got to the good insights like you hoped.

+Maybe your buyers are different than what you originally thought they'd be.
+You'd like to dig deeper.

+You've started talking to your buyers.
+But you don't think you're getting the whole story. **You want to _understand_ what's going on.** And you no longer know which questions to ask.